NicolasKheirallah/React-quick-links-collaboration-footer/README.md

 The **Quick Links Collaboration Footer** is a modern SharePoint Framework (SPFx) application customizer designed to enhance team productivity through intelligent link management and seamless user experience.
 Built with enterprise-grade architecture, it combines the power of Microsoft Graph API with SharePoint Lists to deliver optimal performance and flexibility.

+This is based on the old React-Application-Collab-Footer but has more or less been rewritten from the ground up

 ### 🌟 Why Choose Quick Links Collaboration Footer?

 - **🚀 Performance-First**: Lazy loading, optimized rendering, and minimal bundle size